tip-org/tools-paper/paper.md

 This approach makes TIP quite modular.
 It is quite easy to add a new converter as most of the hard work is taken care of by existing transformations.
-What's more, many of those transformations are useful in their own right.
+Furthermore, many of those transformations are useful in their own right.
 In this section we illustrate many of the available transformations; we will use as a running example the conversion of the `map` example to SMT-LIB.